MartinThoma/MartinThoma.github.io/_posts/2014-12-29-how-to-draw-speech-bubbles.md

 featured_image:
 ---

-<div class="info">This is a quic article I had for quite a while as a draft.
+<div class="info">This is a quick article I had for quite a while as a draft.
 It might not be finished or have other problems, but I still want to share it.</div>

-The following article describes how to draw speech bubbles like this:

-{% caption align="aligncenter" width="500" alt="Speech bubbles" text="Speech bubbles" url="../images/2013/11/WER-calculation.png" %}

 The nice icon is from [Wikipedia Commons](https://commons.wikimedia.org/wiki/File:Crystal_Clear_app_personal.png) and part of the Crystal Clear project by Everaldo Coelho.